Rochester Community and Technical College

 Dental hygiene, environmental science, equine science, horticulture technology, music education, sport management and veterinary technology.

 An apartment complex is located on campus and is available for student housing.
 Additional privately owned apartments are available throughout Rochester and surrounding communities.

 Rochester city bus lines pick up on campus several times daily.

 Ample parking is provided on RCTC's 500+ acre campus.
 A parking permit is not required if parking in a designated student lot.

 Expect Opportunity at RCTC !
 Rochester Community and Technical College is an open door institution, which means all applicants who have earned a high school diploma or GED will be admitted.
-Applicants who do not meet this criteria may still be admitted.
-Contact our Welcome Center at 507.285.7557 for more information.
+Applicants who do not meet this criteria may still be admitted by appeal.
+Contact our Welcome Center at 507.285.7557 for more information on the appeal process.

 Lack of English skills should not be a barrier to admission or participation.
 In order to eliminate barriers, RCTC takes appropriate measures to assess each student's ability to participate and benefit through placement testing and counseling.
 Based on the placement testing and counseling, students are then provided with campus services or a referral to community services to be better prepared for successful participation.